Sewanee Ministry Collaborative

 The School of Theology is now accepting applications for the fellows-in-residence program.
 Fellows visit for two weeks to pursue their own programs of academic study and spiritual refreshment, and to share in the seminary community.
 There is space for three fellows in each term.
 Each successful applicant receives a $500 fellowship and faculty supervision.
 Next available date: April 8–19, 2021

 Application deadline for either of these dates: June 5, 2020

 To apply, please send the following required documents:

 You may email your letter of application along with the above to Sarah Limbaugh.

 The Beecken Center has a full schedule of events for continuing education.
-A list of their upcoming events may be viewed here.

 Doctor of Ministry

 The Advanced Degrees Program at the School of Theology is a summer residency program designed for clergy who have been in ordained ministry for at least three years.
 Classes are held for three weeks each summer on the campus of the University of the South.
 Beyond the broad scope of the classic doctor of ministry program, it allows for concentrations in liturgy and preaching.
 There is a master of sacred theology for those interested in an advanced degree with a more academic focus.